AZZ (NYSE:AZZ) Downgraded by Zacks Investment Research to Hold

-AZZ (NYSE:AZZ) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued to clients and investors on Thursday, Zacks.com reports.
+Zacks Investment Research cut shares of AZZ (NYSE:AZZ) from a buy rating to a hold rating in a research note published on Wednesday, Zacks.com reports.

 According to Zacks, “AZZ Inc. is a global provider of metal coating services, welding solutions, specialty electrical equipment and highly engineered services to the markets of power generation, transmission, distribution and industrial in protecting metal and electrical systems used to build and enhance the world’s infrastructure.
 AZZ Metal Coatings is a leading provider of metal finishing solutions for corrosion protection, including hot dip galvanizing to the North American steel fabrication industry.
 AZZ Energy is dedicated to delivering safe and reliable transmission of power from generation sources to end customers, and automated weld overlay solutions for corrosion and erosion mitigation to critical infrastructure in the energy markets worldwide. “

-Separately, TheStreet upgraded shares of AZZ from a “c” rating to a “b-” rating in a report on Wednesday, January 13th.

-AZZ (NYSE:AZZ) last released its earnings results on Thursday, April 22nd.
-The industrial products company reported $0.62 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.57 by $0.05.
-The company had revenue of $195.60 million for the quarter, compared to analyst estimates of $212.67 million.
-AZZ had a net margin of 1.44% and a return on equity of 8.20%.
-The firm’s quarterly revenue was down 20.3% on a year-over-year basis.
-During the same period in the prior year, the business earned $0.47 EPS.
-On average, research analysts forecast that AZZ will post 1.81 earnings per share for the current fiscal year.
+The company also recently declared a quarterly dividend, which was paid on Tuesday, May 11th.
+Stockholders of record on Tuesday, April 27th were paid a dividend of $0.17 per share.
+The ex-dividend date of this dividend was Monday, April 26th.
+This represents a $0.68 dividend on an annualized basis and a dividend yield of 1.26%.
+AZZ’s dividend payout ratio (DPR) is 25.09%.

-In other news, insider Tara D. Mackey sold 1,000 shares of the firm’s stock in a transaction on Monday, February 22nd.
-The shares were sold at an average price of $51.35, for a total value of $51,350.00.
-1.65% of the stock is currently owned by company insiders.
+In other news, insider Tara D. Mackey sold 1,000 shares of the business’s stock in a transaction dated Monday, February 22nd.
+The shares were sold at an average price of $51.35, for a total transaction of $51,350.00.
+Insiders own 1.65% of the company’s stock.

-Institutional investors and hedge funds have recently made changes to their positions in the company.
-Sei Investments Co. raised its holdings in shares of AZZ by 19.3% in the 3rd quarter.
-Sei Investments Co. now owns 105,272 shares of the industrial products company’s stock valued at $3,592,000 after purchasing an additional 17,013 shares in the last quarter.
-Gabelli Funds LLC raised its stake in AZZ by 3.0% during the 4th quarter.
-Gabelli Funds LLC now owns 204,156 shares of the industrial products company’s stock worth $9,685,000 after acquiring an additional 6,000 shares in the last quarter.
-Citigroup Inc. raised its stake in AZZ by 47.9% during the 4th quarter.
-Citigroup Inc. now owns 14,898 shares of the industrial products company’s stock worth $707,000 after acquiring an additional 4,822 shares in the last quarter.
-Gamco Investors INC. ET AL raised its stake in AZZ by 3.8% during the 4th quarter.
-Gamco Investors INC. ET AL now owns 549,800 shares of the industrial products company’s stock worth $26,083,000 after acquiring an additional 19,900 shares in the last quarter.
-Finally, Thompson Siegel & Walmsley LLC acquired a new stake in AZZ during the 4th quarter worth $555,000.
+Several institutional investors have recently modified their holdings of AZZ.
+FMR LLC grew its position in AZZ by 6.2% during the first quarter.
+FMR LLC now owns 716,433 shares of the industrial products company’s stock worth $29,324,000 after buying an additional 41,567 shares during the period.
+First Trust Advisors LP grew its position in AZZ by 37.6% during the first quarter.
+First Trust Advisors LP now owns 29,858 shares of the industrial products company’s stock worth $1,222,000 after buying an additional 8,163 shares during the period.
+Sei Investments Co. grew its position in AZZ by 19.3% during the third quarter.
+Sei Investments Co. now owns 105,272 shares of the industrial products company’s stock worth $3,592,000 after buying an additional 17,013 shares during the period.
+Total Clarity Wealth Management Inc. acquired a new position in AZZ during the fourth quarter worth about $261,000.
+Finally, Aperio Group LLC grew its position in AZZ by 2.9% during the fourth quarter.
+Aperio Group LLC now owns 10,818 shares of the industrial products company’s stock worth $513,000 after buying an additional 300 shares during the period.
 Institutional investors and hedge funds own 88.42% of the company’s stock.

 AZZ Company Profile